 \subsubsection{Heterogeneous quantum networks}

-Most quantum network testbeds are homogeneous, where all nodes share identical quantum technologies and interface standards (e.g., trapped ions~\cite{quantnet-24}, neutral atom ensemble~\cite{longisland-24}, and diamond spin~\cite{delft_testbed-science-24}).
+Most quantum network testbeds are homogeneous, where all nodes share identical qubit platforms and interface standards (e.g., trapped ions~\cite{quantnet-24}, neutral atom ensemble~\cite{longisland-24}, and diamond spin~\cite{delft_testbed-science-24}).
 Similarly, most theoretical studies on quantum networks assume homogeneous network nodes for simplicity~\cite{swappingtree-tqe-22,acp-qcnc-25,graphstate-tqe-25}.
-However, recent research has caught interest in heterogeneous quantum networks, which integrate diverse physical platforms—such as trapped ions, superconducting qubits, nitrogen-vacancy centers, atomic ensembles, and photonic systems—to leverage their complementary advantages~\cite{heterogeneous_routing-25,interqnet-25}.
-Apart from heterogeneity in quantum nodes, Soon et al.~\cite{heterolinks-qce-24} studied heterogeneity in quantum links.
-In~\cite{hetero-qce-25}, entanglement routing in a heterogeneous network is studied, where heterogeneity is reflected in functionality (general-purpose quantum computer vs. specialized quantum router) and quality of service (probability of success).
-None of the work above has investigated the heterogeneity at the qubit technology level.
+However, recent research has caught interest in heterogeneous quantum networks, which integrate diverse physical platforms—such as trapped ions, superconducting qubits, nitrogen-vacancy centers, atomic ensembles, and photonic systems to leverage their complementary advantages~\cite{heterogeneous_routing-25,interqnet-25}.
+For example, Pandey et al.~\cite{hetero-qce-25} studied entanglement routing in a heterogeneous network, where heterogeneity is reflected in functionality (general-purpose quantum computer vs. specialized quantum router) and quality of service (probability of success).
+Yet, networks exhibiting heterogeneity in qubit implementation have largely been unexplored.